Texas State never fails to astonish me when it comes to the productions that they put on, and Intimate Apparel is no exception.

 The pacing of this show was a big problem for me.
-Act one dragged like no tomorrow and I could not even really see a plot emerging until about the middle mark of the first act.
-Then when the end of act one came along and it was intermission I, and my friends who came and saw the show with me thought that the show was over because there wasn’t an intermission announcement.
-However, the show’s pacing problems were a thing of the past when it came to acting two.
+Act 1 dragged and I could not see a plot emerging until about the middle mark of the first act.
+However, the show’s pacing problems were a thing of the past when it came to Act 2.
 The second act was full of this energy and vitality that I did not see at all in the beginning.
 This could just be thanks to the writing, which had a lot of padding and development for the entirety of act one, and then it built on that and turned it into motion in act two.

 The set of this show was gorgeous, I can truly say that my breath was taken away by the first look at this set.
 It was divided into four main spaces, each on a different level depending on the social ranking of the character who inhabited that place.
 Just by looking at the spaces, I was able to decipher who lived there and what their relationship would be like with the main character.
 What I loved the most about this set was the gorgeous drapes that replaced the normal Texas State curtains, they had this fluidity and shine that framed the stage perfectly.
 The lighting design was also amazing, every time a scene was happening there was a different type of lights, dimmer and softer colors in Mrs. Van Buren’s boudoir, almost a dirty feeling light in Mayme’s room, and a friendly lighting plot in Mr. Marks’s fabric store/apartment.
 And whenever there was not a scene going on, you could see where the window was in the rooms and the light shining through the windows.
 It was the small things like that which made this show gorgeous to look at.